In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Siddique Fish Corner

 Specializing in only fish, Siddique Fish Corner gives each fillet a nice rub in spices, including plenty of coriander seed and turmeric, and then deep fries it in pure mustard oil.
-The freshwater fish is fragrant, and greasy delightful.
+The freshwater fish is fragrant, greasy, and delightful.

 Address: Allama Iqbal Rd, Garhi Shahu, Lahore, Punjab, Pakistan (google map)